doozr/doozr.github.io/_posts/2016-10-31-bbc_micro_bit_for_fun_not_profit.md

 ![Mu](/images/bbc_micro_bit_for_fun_not_profit/mu.png){:style="max-width: 100%; margin-left: auto; margin-right: auto; display: block;"}

 Just to be flash I did a bit extra and made a program that displays animated swirling patterns based on intersecting sine and cosine waves.
+The pixels on the 5x5 display have 9 brightness levels so those are used to indicate the value.
 Press the buttons to randomise each of the two waves.
+Not quite the demos of yesteryear but a start!

     {% highlight python %}
     from microbit import *